Skip to content

 SOAP Note Example for a Telehealth UTI Visit

-What should be included in the Objective section?
+What should be included in the Subjective section?

-In a telehealth setting, the Objective section is limited to observations made during the video consultation and any data the patient can provide:
+In a telehealth setting, the objective section may be limited since you can't perform a physical exam.
+Focus on observations you can make through the video call and any home measurements the patient can provide.

 Stop writing notes after hours.